Category Archives: Michigan Ross Advice

 Often a tough experience is an excellent learning opportunity and contributes to your growth and development.
 Don’t be afraid to admit that you have faced frustration and disappointment, because you are only human.
 The important part of this story is how you reacted and what you learned.
 Think about the type of person who will be successful in a Michigan MBA program and as a manager and a leader.
 What skills do you share with a strong leader, and were any formed during a challenging interpersonal situation like this?

-• What are you most passionate about and why?
-(300 word maximum)
+What are you most passionate about and why?
+How will this passion positively impact Ross (300 word maximum)

-Since you have only 300 words you will want to focus on one aspect of your personal, professional or extracurricular life that really excites you.
+Since you have only 300 words to discuss both your passion and how you will bring your passions to Ross, you may want to focus on one aspect of your personal, professional or extracurricular life that really excites you.

 If the open ended prompt is intimidating you can try brainstorming over a period of a few days.
 Ask friends and family what most excites you when you go about your day to day life.
 Keep a notebook by your bed so you can record your first thoughts upon waking up, or dreams that might help you understand your passions.

 Having done your research on Michigan MBA’s academics and resources will help you answer the question about how you will positively impact Ross with your passion.
 Think about clubs and conferences that are unique to the Michigan MBA and might be in your area of interest.
 This question seeks to understand your unique value as a member of the community.
 Can you share your career expertise?
 Your network?
 Personal hobbies or skills?
 Think again about what you would want from a future classmate and apply that filter to your specific passion.